mtconnect/cppagent/README.md

 the devices and the location of the adapter.

 Pre-built binary releases for Windows are available from [Releases](https://github.com/mtconnect/cppagent/releases) for those who do not want to build the agent themselves.
 For *NIX users, you will need libxml2, cppunit, and cmake as well as build essentials.

+Version 2.0.0.1 Rearchitecture of the agent with TLS, MQTT Adapter, Ruby Interpreter, Agent Adaptr, and much more

 Version 1.7.0.0 added kinematics, solid models, and new specifications types.